Chicago Teachers Union: City has stopped negotiating

 Its just the latest chapter in a bitter monthslong struggle between the nation’s third-largest school district and the union over the reopening of schools, which went fully remote last March.
 The district has rolled out a gradual return for pre-K to 8th grade students with no definitive plan for high school.

 Thousands of K-8 students had been expected to return this week.
-Lightfoot said teachers who didn’t report for duty would be locked out of online teaching systems, as was the case for pre-K and special education teachers who defied district orders last month.
+Pre-K and special education teachers defied district orders last month to return.
 The 25,000-member union countered by saying it would picket if teachers were booted out.

 “We’re deeply disappointed that the mayor has chosen to stop negotiating and instead move to lock out educators and shut down schools rather than work out our differences,” CTU President Jesse Sharkey said.